Upgrading vSphere without Runtime Downtime

 If you do not meet this requirement, you have insufficient resources to evacuate an entire host.
-Because of this, you may experience Pivotal Platform downtime during the upgrade.
+Because of this, you may experience runtime downtime during the upgrade.

-To upgrade vSphere with only one ESXi host or without sufficient headroom capacity, you must reduce your Pivotal Platform installation size.
-In other words, you can either reduce the number of Diego Cells in your deployment or pause Pivotal Platform VMs to make more capacity available.
-These actions can result in Pivotal Platform downtime.
+To upgrade vSphere with only one ESXi host or without sufficient headroom capacity, you must reduce your runtime deployment size.
+In other words, you can either reduce the number of Diego Cells in your deployment or pause VMs to make more capacity available.
+These actions can result in downtime for PAS or Enterprise PKS.

-If you are running a Pivotal Platform deployment as recommended by the base reference architecture described in vSphere Reference Architecture, your vSphere installation should have these components:
+If you are running a PAS or Enterprise PKS deployment following the base reference architecture described in vSphere Reference Architecture, your vSphere deployment should have these components: